account931/yii2_REST_2019/Readme_YII2_mine_Common_Comands.txt

  99.3 While on Ipad, bootstrap navbar menu does not collapse => see SECTION {if iPad Portrait do collapse navbar menu always} at https://github.com/account931/yii2_REST_and_Rbac_2019/blob/master/web/css/site.css

  99.4 To make submenu "Rest & other" scrollable vertically, as last items dont fit screen height => edit bootsrap class "dropdown-menu' (calss is assigned by bootsrap automatically to dropdown submenu)
 .dropdown-menu{height: 500px; overflow-y: auto;}

+  99.5 error_reporting(E_ALL & ~E_NOTICE); //JUST TO FIX 000wen HOSTING, Hosting wants this only for Ajax Actions!!!!!!!!!!!!!!!